Midi2CV Mk2

 0xf7 // Sysex end

-Sysex message commands:
+Sysex commands:

-0x01, // set controller cc number
+0x01, // set continuous controller number 0-119

 0x02, // set strobe width 0-4: 1-5ms